dhanireddi/Excercise1/README.md

 # Excercise1

-This is new excercose for github
+This is new excercise for github